Did you know that eating cacti is beneficial for health?

 The plant was also found to reduce the risks associated with heart problems.

 The cactus also contains phenolics and flavonoids, two compounds with antioxidant properties that help protect healthy cells from free radical damage linked to cardiovascular disease and cancer.

 In the June 2009 issue of “Plant Food for Human Nutrition,” it was claimed that phytochemical compounds in prickly pear slowed the growth of colon, liver, breast, and prostate cancer cells without negatively impacting healthy cells.

-Cactus provides 16 calories per 100 g of intake, making it food to consider in diets to reduce weight.
+Cactus provides 16 kcal per 100 g of intake, making it food to consider in diets to reduce weight.
 Cacti are said to possess anti-inflammatory properties that are beneficial to the cardiovascular system, gastrointestinal tract, and arteries.

 It has been found to contain quercetin, a bioflavonoid that neutralizes cell-damaging compounds and serves as a pain reliever due to its anti-inflammatory properties.

 Perhaps the most important thing is to buy them without thorns since removing them can be a real nightmare.

 The small blades of the nopal are the most succulent, with a delicate flavor and with fewer thorns.
 It is better to choose thin, firm blades.
 If they are soft, cracked, or shriveled, they are too old.